Offline Mobile App Architectures for iOS and Android Apps

 - 4 Improving the architecture a bit

 - 5 Evolution 2 and 3 Offline mobile app architecture

 - 6 Evolution 4 and 5 Offline mobile app architecture

 - 7 What offline mobile app architecture to use?

 What Is Offline Mobile App Architecture?

-If you have to know about offline architectures, it really takes more than 20 programming books to get you there.
+If you have to know about offline architectures for iOS and Android apps, it really takes more than 20 programming books to get you there.
 No matter whether you are a developer or a CEO or even a product manager, trying to understand how your app could behave offline is very important and will serve you more things in the future.

 First of all, it is important to understand the three broad categories of offline apps.